Hey. Let me introduce to you the Beat plastic pollution project I believe deserves recognition.

 You would think that medicine pharmacy students would have better access to recycling.
 But nope- if you want to recycle you must make an effort yourself what is such a difference from my primary school where each of our classes had recycling bins so kids could learn to dispose of their trash properly.

 This leads me to another topic and that’s leading and teachings kinds to reduce plastic waste.
 I would recommend you check out this stunning video called Oceans of the future by Greenpeace.
 It’s important we grow a sense of responsibility and ecological thinking in these kids.

 I’m so grateful my parents did that with me.

 Since I was little we would always separate plastic or milk cartoons from other trash and recycle them later.
 My parents do that to this day.
 They actually fill the trunk of our car with plastic and need to drive to recycling bins, because there are none in around our new place.

 We would always need to turn off the lights when we would leave the room.
 Sometimes not even when we leave the room.
 It’s so annoying when your dad turns the lights off when you’re in the bathroom almost every time.
 Turning the water off when you’re brushing your teeth, washing dishes, or shampooing your hair.

 This might sound ridiculous to you cuz I believe this thing comes naturally to people and I find it useless to even mention such small things.
 But I remember skyping with my grandma when she was living and working in America.

 She would always ask me if I turn off the water when I’m brushing my teeth.
 I always found it so weird she would ask me something like that.
 Of course, I do.

-But the family she was staying at don’t find it as natural as I did and it was upsetting my grandma a lot.
+But the family she was staying with don’t find it as natural as I did and it was upsetting my grandma a lot.